-Once the senate takes up the bill, the debate could last at least three weeks, after which, if passed, legislators would reconcile the bill with the House of Representatives version and vote to send it to Barack Obama, the US president.
+Debate on the bill could last at least three weeks, after which, if passed, senators would reconcile the bill with the House of Representatives version and vote to send it to Barack Obama, the US president.

 Republicans have been united in their opposition to the bill and have said that, if it was passed, it would open the door for an expensive government takeover of healthcare.

 The bill stipulates that all Americans have to obtain health insurance and creates a government-backed insurance plan, popularly known as a “public option”.